 Yes, you can eat pine bark although it will give you some energy, but if you are not in a survival situation then it is probably not the best idea.
 Pine bark is mostly made out of fiber, which is fairly hard for the stomach to digest.
 If you eat pine bark raw, then you will probably have stomach cramps, and even worse a punctured stomach.
-The best way to eat pine bark is by either boiling it, frying it or making flour out of it.
+The best way to eat pine bark is by either boiling it, frying it, or making flour out of it.

 Boiling pine bark will break down the cellulose of the bark, enough so that you can chew it fairly well, the problem is that once it cools off and dehydrates the pine bark will be almost as hard as before you have boiled it.
-If you choose frying it then you have to fry it just like you would a stake, the problem is that this way the pine bark will start becoming harder and harder, especially if the sides of the bark is starting to get charcoal formed on them.
+If you choose to fry it then you have to fry it just like you would a stake, the problem is that this way the pine bark will start becoming harder and harder, especially if the sides of the bark are starting to get charcoal formed on them.

 By far your best option, if you want to eat pine bark, is to make flour out of it.
-Cut the pine bark into hin strips and let the sun dry them out.
+Cut the pine bark into thin strips and let the sun dry them out.
 Put the strips into a bowl and start crushing them, sooner or later you will make a fine powder out of it, and you can use this flour in a lot of dishes.

 As you can see, not only you can eat pine needles, but they are also considered to be very healthy due to their vitamin C and vitamin A content.
 Some pine needles have been used as herbal remedies as some types of pine needles have very good antibacterial properties.
 Generally, speaking people who consume pine needles either use them in tea or as edible decorations for different cakes.